1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

-Find similar grantsApplication was due 11/14/2024.
-Single-year grant program: Feb 1, 2025 through Jan 31, 2026.
-Based on FY25 State appropriations.
+Find similar grantsApplication due 11/14/2024.
+Grant period Feb 1, 2025 to Jan 31, 2026.
+Cycle closed.

 Expanding Career Pathways in Artificial Intelligence Grant is sponsored by New Jersey Department of Education.
-Supports two county vocational school districts to expand students’ knowledge and skills in AI.
+Supports county vocational school districts to expand students’ knowledge and skills in AI.

 Get alerted about grants like this